-Despite what you might have heard on twitter or from your co-workers, things are starting to look a bit better for first home buyers in Australia.
+Despite what you might have heard on Twitter or from your co-workers, things are starting to look a bit better for first home buyers in Australia.
 According to ABS Household Lending statistics for April 2019, lending to first home buyers rose to a six and a half year high, occupying a market share of 28.2%.

 Australian First Home Owner Grants (FHOG) were first introduced in July 2000 through a national scheme separately legislated, funded and administrated by the different states and territories.
 The purpose?
-To provide a one-off payment to prospective first home buyers to help them break into the property market and buy their dream home.
+To provide a one-off payment to prospective first home buyers to help them break into the property market.

 At the time of writing, every state and territory in Australia offers some form of a FHOG.
 Read on to see how much you can get from the grant and any eligibility criteria that may apply: